OliverFaust/DISCO_L475VG_IOT01A_Thingspeak/README.md

 Setup:
 - Setup a Thingspeak channel with 3 fields.
 - Clone DISCO_L475VG_IOT01A_Thingspeak into MBED studio
-- Complete the information required in mbed_app,josn
+- Provide the information required in mbed_app,josn
 - Build and run